What Is Bereavement Leave?

 An employee can use bereavement leave for a variety of purposes, including making funeral arrangements, attending a funeral, taking care of post-death tasks, and grieving.
 While many employers offer their employees bereavement leave, there is currently no federal law requiring this type of leave.

-There is only one state, Oregon, that requires employers to provide their employees with bereavement leave.
+Only one state, Oregon, requires employers to provide their employees with bereavement leave.
 In this state, businesses that have more than 25 workers must provide bereavement leave to eligible employees.
-An eligible employee is a person who has worked at least 180 days and has averaged 250 work hours per week during the 180 days.
+An eligible employee is a person who has worked at least 180 days and has averaged 25 work hours per week during the 180 days.
 Two weeks of leave must be provided for each deceased family member, and the leave must be taken within 60 days of the death.

 In states other than Oregon, practices and policies related to bereavement leave are at the discretion of the employer.
 There are some circumstances where an employer may be required to follow established leave policy, such as bereavement leave practices that are outlined in employee contracts or are included in collective bargaining agreements.